spboardman/UK-Location-Weather-Bootstrap-Widget/README.md

 This weather widget requires PHP to be available on your server.

 * #### SimpleXML
 SimpleXML must be available on your server.
-To test if SimpleXML is installed and available, use the SimpleXML.php file in this repository.
+To test if SimpleXML is installed and available, use the simplexmltest.php file in this repository.
 Instructions are in the file.
 More info on SimpleXML here: http://php.net/manual/en/book.simplexml.php

 * #### Bootstrap